Phillip Island Penguin Parade Small-Group with Lunch and Wine

 Scenic Stops: Flynns Beach and Nobbies Centre

-The tour then makes a quick stop at Flynns Beach—a pristine stretch of sand perfect for snapping photos and enjoying fresh sea air.
+The tour then makes a quick stop at Flynns Beach—a pristine stretch of sand great for snapping photos and enjoying fresh sea air.
 It’s a brief 15-minute stop, but many appreciate the chance to take in the natural beauty.

 As sunset approaches, the Nobbies Centre becomes a focal point.
 The clifftop boardwalks here offer sweeping views of Bass Strait.
 From this vantage point, you can spot seabirds, seals, and maybe wallabies.
-The highlight?
-Toasting the sunset with a glass of sparkling wine—something many reviews raved about for its “special, celebratory feel.”
-The views and the relaxing drink make for a memorable end-of-day moment.

 The Penguin Parade